TayfunCesur/Stepper/README.md

 ## Sample Usage

-A sample project in Kotlin that demonstrates the lib usage [here](https://github.com/TayfunCesur/Stepper/tree/master/app).
+A sample project in Kotlin that demonstrates the lib usage [here].
+Depends on your usa case, in general you must use the Stepper in your activity, and you must call it from your fragment. (https://github.com/TayfunCesur/Stepper/tree/master/app).
 <img height="500" align="right" src="/art/stepper.gif"></img>
 ```
     <com.tayfuncesur.stepper.Stepper